 Cartagena is located on the gorgeous Caribbean coast of Colombia.
-From the city and her surrounds you can visit some stunning cultural locations – amazing beaches and pristine tropical escapes.
+From the city and her surrounds, you can visit some stunning cultural locations – amazing beaches and pristine tropical escapes.
 Explore the striking region from Cartagena, find a perfect beach, an island escape or explore more of the culture and history of the area.
 Even take a little longer and hike to lost worlds, all within easy reach of Cartagena.
-You’ll find the best day trips from Cartagena here, from our own list and the advice of seasoned travellers who recommend their favourite trips to take from Cartagena.
+You’ll find the best day trips from Cartagena here, from our own list and the advice of seasoned travellers who recommend their favourite day trips from Cartagena Colombia.

 How to Visit Palenque from Cartagena

-The Palenque Fruit ladies that you’ll see walking around Cartagena hail from here and its well worth a visit to take a guided tour and understand more about the history and culture.
+The Palenque Fruit ladies that you’ll see walking around Cartagena hail from here and it’s well worth a visit to take a guided tour and understand more about the history and culture.
+Book a trip to Palenque and explore this cultural jewel!

 Visiting Tayrona as a Day Trip from Cartagena

-Elisa from France Bucket List recommends visiting Tayrona National Park to relax and explore the region.
+Elisa from France Bucket List recommends going from Cartagena to Tayrona National Park to relax and explore the region.

 Parque Nacional de Tayrona is a national park located in the north of Colombia, on the Caribbean Coast.
 This park, nestled between the ocean and the mountain chain of Sierra Nevada, has accommodation and activities for every budget so it’s impossible not to have a great time in Tayrona.

-Tayrona is usually visited during a day trip from Santa Marta but a side trip to Tayrona from Cartagena de Indias is also possible, perhaps starting earlier in the morning.
+Tayrona is usually visited during a day trip from Santa Marta but a side trip to Tayrona from Cartagena de Indias is also possible, (this private day trip to Tayrona is an amazing amount to fit into one day) perhaps starting earlier in the morning.
 People looking for a relaxing day will choose a nice corner on the beach, perhaps close to a beach bar or juice stall, while more adventurous people will opt for one of Tayrona’s beautiful hikes through the jungle.

 Visitors without time to do the fantastic 3-4 day trek to the archaeological site of La Ciudad Perdida have the opportunity to get a glimpse of the Tayrona culture in the small village of Pueblito, located inside the boundaries of the park.
 Pueblito is like a small version of Ciudad Perdida, with more than 200 terraces and some archaeological remains, and is not that far from the coast but visitors need to climb a steep path to reach the village.

 Tayrona is located 250 km northeast of Cartagena.
-There is a bus service connecting Cartagena to Tayrona (4hr 39 min, twice daily) but we recommend traveling by car. > Book your transfer now and save!
+There is a bus service connecting Cartagena to Tayrona (4hr 39 min, twice daily).

 The Mud Volcano of El Totumo

 You’ll find this tour in every hostel and on the advertising board of every tour company in Cartagena.
-This 15 metre high “volcano” is accessed via the Santa Catalina area of Colombia towards Baranquilla and once you arrive you’ll enter El Totumo via a staircase.
-Sink into the skin temperature mud along with a heap of other people and “enjoy” the apparently health giving qualities that the mud is coating your skin with.
+This 15-metre high “volcano” is accessed via the Santa Catalina area of Colombia towards Barranquilla and once you arrive you’ll enter El Totumo via a staircase.
+Sink into the skin temperature mud along with a heap of other people and “enjoy” the apparent health-giving qualities that the mud is coating your skin with.

 You’ll want to be wearing your swim clothes and bring a change of clothes.
 Each additional extra – like getting clean and having photos taken will cost you extra, although the local ladies who will scrub you clean in the nearby lagoon appear to enjoy their job.